EVMcrispr/evmcrispr-doc/getStarted/getStarted.md

 ### The `connect` Command

 Interacting with any Aragon DAO will require you to preface your script with the `connect` command.
-This will tell EVMcrispr which DAO to send the script to and also which apps we need to ask permissions from.
+This will tell EVMcrispr which DAO to send the script to and also the forwarding path which specifies through which apps we need to ask permissions from.
 Let's take a look at this example:

 ```
 connect 0xaF810FaC58eD1B06A336cbc1f273fb0eBfB8a1EE 0x43acbd385e5d474330022635700ce0c706ad0ede 0x8e8ea49256421cf7f28d2f1170666da81e22e618`